 Crispy Pan Fried Fish

 I think that cooking fish on the stove is the BEST way to cook fish, especially when you invest in really good fish fillets – or you’ve caught your own!
-Crispy and golden on the outside – with or without skin – and beautifully juicy on the inside, pan fried fish is one of those things that is so quick and so good, we wonder why we don’t make it every night.
+Crispy and golden on the outside – with or without skin, though I do love shatteringly crispy skin like Crispy Skin Salmon – and beautifully juicy on the inside.
+Pan fried fish is one of those things that is so quick and so good, we wonder why we don’t make it every night.

 But unless you know a few little tips, you can end up with a disappointingly soggy fish fillet or, even sadder, all that golden crispy goodness stuck on the pan.
 So today I’m sharing my tips to nail pan fried fish perfectly, every single time.